Dürrüşehvar Sultan: Later life and death

 She ensured her sons, Prince Mukarram Jah and Prince Muffakam Jah, received the best possible western education in Europe and married Turkish brides, as she desired.
 Mukarram studied in Eton.
 Years later, he was declared heir to Hyderabad throne, at the suggestion of his grandfather, and served as honorary aide-de-camp to Prime Minister Jawaharlal Nehru.
 Each time she returned to Hyderabad for a visit, she attracted big crowds.

-In 1944, she called Nilüfer requesting help for the burial of her father.
+In 1944, she called Nilüfer, requesting help for the burial of her father.
 She had made several efforts to have her father's body buried in Istanbul, but could not obtain the permission of the Turkish government.
 He had wanted to be buried in either Turkey or Hyderabad.
 Nilüfer called one of her friends, Malik Ghulam Muhammad, a former official in the Nizam's Government, who was at that time the Governor-General of Pakistan.
 He called Saud bin Abdulaziz Al Saud, the then King of Saudi Arabia to relay the request.
 The King agreed to grant the request, and Dürrüşehvar's father was finally buried in Saudi Arabia in the Al-Baqi'.

 In 1983, she sponsored the Durru Shehvar Children's & General Hospital in Hyderabad under the patronage of her son Mukarram Jah.
 In 1990, she, her son Mufakkham Jah and his wife Esin attended the Durban Dinner, along with the Indian and Pakistani High Commissioners in London to commemorate the 400th year of the foundation of Hyderabad.

-She visited Hyderabad lastly in 2004, and died on 7 February 2006 in London.
+She last visited Hyderabad in 2004, and died on 7 February 2006 in London.
 Her two sons were by her side at the time of her death.
 She was buried in Brookwood Cemetery.
-She was upset about Turkish Government's attitude against her family members after declaration of the republic.
+She was upset about Turkish Government's attitude towards her family members after declaration of the republic.
 Despite being a member of Ottoman imperial and royal family, she refused to be buried in Turkey, since she was upset that the Turkish Government refused her father's burial in Istanbul in 1944.

-At her death, the Telegraph wrote: "There was an occasion when she was lunching with a friend in Oxfordshire, at which Princess Margaret was also a guest.
+At her death, the Daily Telegraph newspaper wrote: "There was an occasion when she was lunching with a friend in Oxfordshire, at which Princess Margaret was also a guest.
 The weather was inclement, and both Princesses were invited to plant cedars of Lebanon.
 Princess Margaret eventually did so - reluctantly - while the Princess of Berar performed her duty with her customary quiet dignity.
 Today Princess Margaret’s tree struggles, while the Princess of Berar’s thrives".